-You’ve been looking forward to this all week: dinner with your son and daughter-in-law.
-You’ll be able to catch up, check in, laugh, cry (okay, hopefully not, but no promises because you just love them so much and it’s a lot to take in).
+You’ve been looking forward to this all week: a zoom call with your son and daughter-in-law.
+You’ll be able to catch up, check-in, laugh, cry (okay, hopefully not, but no promises because you just love them so much and it’s a lot to take in).

-But when you get to the restaurant, you notice–to your horror and disappointment–that you can’t hear a thing.
+But when you get online you notice–to your horror and disappointment–that you can’t hear properly.
 Your hearing aids are in, but everything sounds muffled.

 And.
 It.
 Is.
 Disappointing.

 Modern hearing aids are famous for their ability to produce crystal clear sounds.
 That’s why it can be really, really frustrating when that doesn’t happen.
 Hearing aids are supposed to help you hear better, right?
 But, lately, every time you’ve turned your hearing aids on, everything has sounded muffled and distorted (and that’s definitely not an improvement over your regular hearing).
 The problem might not be the hearing aid at all.